 FIRE!
 Sexual assault peer educators are a collective of Western Michigan University students committed to educating their peers and others in the WMU community about sexual assault risk reduction and prevention.
 FIRE’s vision is to create a campus culture that actively and effectively responds to sexual assault in an attempt to eradicate it from the WMU campus and ultimately, society at large.
 Our program provides education on support services for survivors and strategies for ending sexual assault on our campus and in our community.

-- To educate students about the definitions of sexual harassment and assault by providing a forum for discussion.
+- Educate students about the definitions of sexual harassment and assault by providing spaces for discussion.
 This includes issues of consent, force, myths about rape, the relationship of alcohol and drugs to sexual assault and the concept of “victim blaming.”

-- To teach students skills in helping someone who discloses a sexual assault.
+- Teach students skills in helping someone who discloses a sexual assault.

-- To educate students about the available resources for survivors of sexual assault on and off campus.
+- Educate students about the available resources for survivors of sexual assault on and off campus.

-- To provide campus-wide outreach to a variety of students, as well as faculty and staff on campus.
+- Provide campus-wide outreach to a variety of students, as well as faculty and staff on campus.

-- To include and not alienate males in the process of educating and raising awareness about sexual assault, while highlighting men's ability and responsibility to prevent violence against women.
+- Include people of all gender identities in the process of educating and raising awareness about sexual assault, while highlighting men's ability to prevent violence against all people.

-- Institute a campus-wide response to violence against women.
+- Contribute to a campus-wide response to gender-based violence.

 - Educate faculty and staff on issues related to sexual assault.

-- Invest in comprehensive and accessible on-campus and community services to victims.
+- Advocate for funding of comprehensive and accessible on-campus and community services for survivors.

 - Form partnerships with local victim service programs and criminal justice agencies.

-- Focus a great deal of time and attention on first-year residential students.
+- Focus a great deal of time and attention on first-year students.

-You may also want to learn more about FIRE Place—our resource and support center that addresses the issues of Sexual Assault and other bias incidents.
+You may also want to learn more about—our resource and support center that addresses the issues of Sexual Assault and other bias incidents.